-The Metrorail is the subway system that you will use when you are venturing out of the center of the city.
-The Metro bus is great for reaching areas that the subway doesn’t go, such as nearby Georgetown.
-And for a more fun form of transport, try the Old Town Trolley, which offers facts along with a scenic ride though the district.
+The Metrorail is the subway system that you will use when you are venturing out of the city center.
+The Metro bus is great for reaching areas that the subway doesn’t go to, such as nearby Georgetown.
+And for a more fun form of transport, try the Old Town Trolley, which offers facts along with a scenic ride through the district.

 Taxis and Ubers are, of course, another option, but at a premium price.

 More Travel Tips For Your Washington D.C.
-ITINERARY
+Trip

-But if you do decide to come in the spring, then make sure to visit during the famous Cherry Blossom season.
+If you decide to come in the spring, then make sure to visit during the famous Cherry Blossom season.
 This is a beautiful display of natural beauty and a huge draw for tourists.
 The average date for the peak bloom occurs between March 15 and April 18.

-Some major attractions, like museums and government buildings, are free to enter, but require advance tickets.
-And in the case of the White House, a request must be submitted to a member of Congress at least 21 days in advance of the tour date you want (international visitors must go through their embassy) if you want to see the inside of this famous structure.
-But taking pictures from the street is easy and free, and needs no advance planning.
+Some major attractions, like museums and government buildings, are free to enter but require advance tickets.
+In the White House case, a request must be submitted to a member of Congress at least 21 days in advance of the tour date you want (international visitors must go through their embassy) if you want to see the inside of this famous structure.
+But taking pictures from the street is easy and free and needs no planning.

 When you’re visiting federal buildings and museums, expect intense security checks.
-To make it easier for you, pack lightly and make sure you don’t have anything on you that will get flagged by the security officers.
+To make it easier for you, pack lightly and make sure you don’t have anything on you to get flagged by the security officers.

 If you’re planning to use the metro and bus a lot, then consider getting the SmarTrip card, which is refillable.
 Or, if you prefer, you can also get a one-day unlimited pass for $14.75.

-WHAT TO DO IN 3 DAYS IN WASHINGTON
+HOW TO SPEND 3 DAYS IN WASHINGTON D.C.

 Day 1 in Washington DC